arnavgarg123/COMP90024-ClusterAndCloudComputing-Assignment2/README.md

     - We delve into unemployment in Australia and its possible correlation with education levels.
 Analysis for this scenario was performed on tweets related to work and education.
   ![Architecture Diagram](https://github.com/arnavgarg123/COMP90024-ClusterAndCloudComputing-Assignment2/blob/main/Docs/Scenario3.png)

+To understand the result of each graph, read our [report](https://github.com/arnavgarg123/COMP90024-ClusterAndCloudComputing-Assignment2/blob/main/Docs/Report_Cloud%20and%20Cluster_Assignment2_Group48.pdf).

 ## Deployment
 ### Setup
 - Python-3 needs to be installed locally